rm-hull/colorforth/as/README.txt

 The screen refresh takes up so much time in the Bochs emulator, you will get very slow recognition of keyhits.
 Take your time and try not to curse.

+Dumping the character map tells a different story than that on CM's chars.html page.
+He says there are 48 + 26 + 12 characters; in fact there are 48 * 2 characters, with the upper set mirroring the lower with 2 exceptions.
+Those
+are: the upper set has the cursor in place of the space, and a block character (all pixels filled) instead of the question mark.
+Past the block character are still more characters, but not 16x24.
+They might be 32x24 or 32x48.
+It should also be noted that the upper 48 are all different than the lower;
+even the numbers and punctuation are slightly different from the lower set.